khonsulabs/actionable/README.md

 The `ResourceName` struct describes a unique name/id of *anything* in your application.
 This is meant to be similar to [ARNs in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns), but instead of being restricted to a format by this library, you are able to define your own syntax.

 The `Action` trait is derive-able, and will convert any enum to something that can be permitted or denied to any `ResourceName`.
-This derive macro only supports enums with variants that have no parameters, or only have a single name-less parameter that is also implements `Action`.
+This derive macro only supports enums with variants that have no parameters, or only have a single name-less parameter that also implements `Action`.

 An example `Action` enum might look like: